brianguenter/Benchmarks/Readme.md

 ```
 </details>

-4. Compute the Jacobian of this function used in an ODE problem and compare to a hand optimized Jacobian:
+4. Compute the Jacobian, ∂dy/∂y, of this function used in an ODE problem and compare to a hand optimized Jacobian:

 <details>
      <summary> Original function </summary>